prestomation/deadline-cloud/README.md

 $ deadline job wait --job-id job-12345 --output json
 ```

 The command blocks until the job reaches a terminal state (SUCCEEDED, FAILED, CANCELED, or NOT_COMPATIBLE), then returns information about the job's status and any failed tasks.
-When using a Deadline Cloud monitor profile, this command will use the Queue role credentials to access job information.

 ### Retrieving Job Logs